True self and false self: Jungian persona

 Jungians have explored the overlap between Jung's concept of the persona and Winnicott's false self; but, while noting similarities, consider that only the most rigidly defensive persona approximates to the pathological status of the false self.

 Stern's tripartite self

-Daniel Stern considered Winnicott's sense of "going on being" as constitutive of the core, pre-verbal self.
+Psychologist Daniel Stern considered Winnicott's sense of "going on being" as constitutive of the core, pre-verbal self.
 He also explored how language could be used to reinforce a false sense of self, leaving the true self linguistically opaque and disavowed.
 He ended, however, by proposing a three-fold division of social, private, and of disavowed self.

-Richard Rohr
+The False Self and Mental Health

-Richard Rohr explores the spiritual dimensions of the concept of True self and False self in his book Immortal Diamond.
+Research by D. W. Winnicott and R. D. Laing have shown a link between maintaining a false self and poorer mental health.

 Criticisms

 Neville Symington criticised Winnicott for failing to integrate his false self insight with the theory of ego and id.
 Similarly, continental analysts like Jean-Bertrand Pontalis have made use of true/false self as a clinical distinction, while having reservations about its theoretical status.

 The philosopher Michel Foucault took issue more broadly with the concept of a true self on the anti-essentialist grounds that the self was a construct – something one had to evolve through a process of subjectification, an aesthetics of self-formation, not something simply waiting to be uncovered: "we have to create ourselves as a work of art".